-Study after study shows that working from home leads to more efficiency and higher quality work — so why do companies want people back in the office?
+Why do companies want people back in the office?
+Study after study shows that working from home can lead to more efficiency and higher quality work.
 Here are 3 possible reasons

 Employees overwhelmingly love the option to work from home.
 More than nine in 10 prefer it exclusively or as a hybrid arrangement, a Gallup study shows.